tribly/mch/README.md

 mch
 ===
-Music changer for mpd with dmenu
+Music changer for mpd with dmenu.